Terrrya/Cafe/README.md

     python manage.py runserver # starts Django server

     ```
-5. Fixtures will be upload automatically
+5. Fixtures will be uploaded automatically

+6. Don't forget to create and fill cafe/.env.
+How to fill it you can see in .env_sample

 6. After loading fixture you can use superuser:
     login: admin.user